 Jute fibers are primarily composed of cellulose and lignin, which gives it tensile strength, making jute fibers stronger than cotton fibers.

 Jute is primarily cultivated to build ropes, twine, and matting.
-Furthermore, jute is cheaper abd cost-effective to manufacture, which means it has great demand.
-Moreover, jute is know as the “golden fibre” due to its versatility.
+Furthermore, jute is cheaper and cost-effective to manufacture, which means it has great demand.
+Moreover, jute is known as the “golden fibre” due to its versatility.

 Frequently Asked Questions on Jute Botanical Name

 The botanical name of Jute is Corchorus (genus).
 The botanical name of the species which is used to make gunny cloth and bags is Corchorus olitorius.

 - Fibre Crops – Sources and Examples Of Fibre Crops